harmony-one/h/progress/frank-egloff.md

+2025-05-09 Fri: (status-ongoing) Working on Artem's request to support multiple vaults inquiry in Euler APR scripts.
+Identified issue with Euler subgraph resource contract and refactored subgraph to work with Vault factory instead of individual vault addresses.
+Encountering deployment issues with The Graph - troubleshooting in progress.

+2025-05-08 Thu: Continued vePendle research, creating scripts to fetch user vePendle balance, lock duration, and expiry information.
+Established new positions on Swapx and Euler protocols (Swapx's ICHI position showing 1.94% APR after few hours vs 1.64% displayed in UI).
+[Created PR](https://github.com/harmony-one/shadow-scraper/pull/7) to fix negative earnings and rewards value initialization in Euler protocol script.

 2025-05-07 Wed: Supported Rika on Pendle reward tracking.
 Also, started researching vePendle boost effects through on-chain data analysis.
 Working on scripts to retrieve vePendle info from Pendle's contracts and examine cross-chain boost mechanisms (Pendles and vePendle are generated/locked in Ethereum mainnet, while LP are on Sonic chain).
 This approach should provide direct insight into actual boost effects through contract interactions.

 2025-05-06 Tue: Still with limited capacity due to illness.
 Completed subgraph integration with Beefy tracker.
 Added dedicated Beefy subgraph module to centralize tracker subgraphs logic across protocols (Euler, Silo, Shadow).
 Submitted [PR](https://github.com/harmony-one/shadow-scraper/pull/6) for review and requested code review from Artem.